rdamashek/Generativeprocess/README.md

 	- 2 min is a good number for auto pull and backup options.
 	- Pull updates on startup: on
 	- Pull changes before push: on
-	- Disable notifications: on (otherwise you get a pop up every )
+	- Disable notifications: on (otherwise you get a pop up every 2 min)

-- Authorise git for obsidian when it makes the first backup
+	- Authorise git for obsidian with your computer password when it makes the first backup and prompts for this.

+YOU ARE NOW SETUP!

+#### Other info
+The structure of the vault currently has a lot of menu redundancy.
+This was just to make give us options in the